 Enough with the torture, when can I get my hands on one of these new video cards?

 The initial shipment of RTX 3080 and RTX 3090 cards was quickly snapped up.
 If you missed out, don’t despair, Nvidia is pumping out new video cards as quickly as it can.
-The company has been working hard to make more cards available for the upcoming RTX 3070 launch.
+The company and its partners are churning out as many GeForce RTX 3060 cards as possible in advance of the launch.
 Multiple 3rd party vendors are also releasing cards based on the new architecture including MSI, EVGA, Zotac, and ASUS.

 Here’s how to order the Nvidia RTX 30 series video cards at Best Buy